rdenadai/ReviewProteinStructurePrediction/README.md

 Both predicting approuchs leaves us the need to have databases with protein strutures.

 Over the years (the field is not new, but not too old either), a diverse number of databases were created.
-Bellow, is a list of databases identified in the papers i read (this is not a extensive list).
+Bellow, is a list of databases identified in the papers I read (this is not a extensive list).

  - [DisProt](https://disprot.org): a database of intrinsically disordered proteins.
  - [HOMSTRAD](https://mizuguchilab.org/homstrad/): a database of protein structure alignments for homologous families